Stockbridge, Hampshire: History

 The place-name 'Stockbridge' first appears in Charter Rolls of 1239 as Stocbrigge.
 In Inquisitiones post mortem of 1258 it appears as Stokbregg.
 The name means 'stock bridge', referring to a bridge constructed from stocks (meaning 'tree trunks').

 Stockbridge witnessed the capture of Robert of Gloucester by William of Ypres in 1141.
 Edward I stayed in Stockbridge in August 1294, as did the last Catholic King, James II, on his way to Salisbury to meet the forces of the Prince of Orange.
 He dined at the Swan Inn in November 1688, which still exists.

 The right to hold a market was awarded to the town (as the parcel known as The Street in King's Somborne manor) before 1190 in Richard I's reign, reviewed and confirmed in 1200, and extended to an annual three-day fair by Henry III.
 As in the 12th century, the town consists almost wholly of one long wide street and it is to this characteristic that it owed its early name of Le Street.
 The town grew and prospered as an unincorporated mesne borough before, probably by plague, the place became almost deserted and the poverty of the remaining inhabitants was so great that the market which had been confirmed to the town by Henry V and Henry VI was discontinued.

 By the mid-Tudor era, under Edward VI, the wealthy burgages numbered 58, partly in consequence of this, in 1562 two members of parliament were granted.
 Charles I had confirmed the right to annual fairs in 1641, however during the start of the nineteenth century a marked decline in trade was noted at the three increasingly agricultural fairs, with one continuing until after 1911 The population of the parish was 853 in 1871, with 185 inhabited houses.

-Hampshire's four tourist Pocket Guides cover the traditional towns of Stockbridge, Alresford, Bishops Waltham and Wickham.